chrispy-snps/DITA-ditaot-utilities/README.md

 </topic>
 ```

+**Note:** Currently, `jing` crashes when validating DITA grammars that include the `svg-d` domain.
+I am not sure how to resolve this yet.

 By default, the DITA grammars are obtained from the DITA-OT installation determined from `dita` in your search path, but you can use `--dita` to specify a particular installation.
 You can specify the path to the DITA-OT root directory or the `dita` script.
 The DITA-OT installation only provides the grammar schemas; it is not used to perform the validation.

 ## Using ditaot_save_preprocessing.pl